AdaCore/spark2014/docs/guidance/main.rst

 levels.

 To run GNATprove in flow analysis mode on your project, select the :menuselection:`SPARK --> Examine All` menu.
-In the GPS panel, select the :guilabel:`flow analysis` mode, check the :guilabel:`Do not report warnings` box, uncheck the :guilabel:`Report checks proved` box, and click :guilabel:`Execute`.
-The following snapshot shows the popup window from GPS with these settings:
+In the GNAT Studio panel, select the :guilabel:`flow analysis` mode, check the :guilabel:`Do not report warnings` box, uncheck the :guilabel:`Report checks proved` box, and click :guilabel:`Execute`.
+The following snapshot shows the popup window from GNAT Studio with these settings:

 .. image:: _static/flow_analysis.png
    :align: center
-   :alt: Popup window from GPS for "flow analysis" mode
+   :alt: Popup window from GNAT Studio for "flow analysis" mode

 GNATprove should output the following messages, possibly followed by a number of messages pointing to potential problems in your program::